-Proving that a figure is a parallelogram if and only if opposite sides are congruent
+Sal proves that a figure is a parallelogram if and only if opposite sides are congruent.

-Proving that a quadrilateral is a parallelogram if and only if its diagonals bisect each other
+Sal proves that a quadrilateral is a parallelogram if and only if its diagonals bisect each other.

-Showing that opposite angles of a parallelogram are congruent
+Sal proves that opposite angles of a parallelogram are congruent.

-Proving that the diagonals of a rhombus are perpendicular, and that they intersect at the midpoints of both.
+Sal proves that the diagonals of a rhombus are perpendicular, and that they intersect at the midpoints of both.

-Showing that we can find the area of a rhombus by taking half the product of the lengths of the diagonals
+Sal proves that we can find the area of a rhombus by taking half the product of the lengths of the diagonals.

 Guess what's interesting about the opposite sides of a parallelogram?
-That's right....there are parallel!
+That's right....they are parallel!
 Let's find the area--base times height

 Proving whether a special quadrilateral can exist